uhasker/large-language-models-for-software-engineers/src/04-embeddings.md

 ```

 We can see that the ranks of the documents depend on both the semantic search and the keyword search.

+Rank fusion also works if you have more than two search types and is commonly used for balancing different search demands.